-TLS 1.2 is the most secure option.
-Others are provided for compatibility with SOAP clients incapable of 1.2.
+TLS 1.3 is the most secure option.
+Others are provided for compatibility with SOAP clients incapable of 1.3.

-Recommended: TLS v1.2 enabled, others disabled.
+Recommended: TLS v1.3 and TLS v1.2 enabled, others disabled.

-38.6.6 CONCLUSION
+35.6.6 CONCLUSION

 The Cerberus SOAP API offers great potential for automating Cerberus FTP Server administration to those who need it.
 In the next installment, we'll perform operations more interesting than ServerInformation.
 Look forward to example code that adds, removes, and modifies Cerberus users.